jpmorganchase/modular/docs/concepts/templates.md

 ## How to find community templates

 By convention, community templates published to the NPM registry have their name prefixed by `modular-template-`.
+You can also specify your template name omitting the prefix and Modular will add that for you (for example, `modular add my-custom --template my-template` is equivalent to `modular add my-custom --template modular-template-my-template`)

 Existing Modular templates can be found by searching for [`modular-template-*`](https://www.npmjs.com/search?q=modular-template-*) on NPM.